Ilan Boccara: Ajax

-In the Summer of 2012, Boccara signed a 3-year contract with Ajax, when the club paid a transfer fee of €500.000 to PSG for the young midfielder.
+In the Summer of 2012, Boccara signed a three-year contract with Ajax, when the club paid a transfer fee of €500.000 to PSG for the young midfielder.
 Having started the season with Jong Ajax, Boccara was promoted to the first team in late August 2012, making his Eredivisie debut in the away match against Heerenveen as a substitute for Lasse Schöne in the 77th minute.

 Loan to Evian

-On 2 September 2013, it was announced that Boccara would be loaned to Ligue 1 club Evian TG for the 2013–14 season.
-Spending the first half of the season with the clubs reserves team, he made his debut for the first team of Evian TG on 8 March 2014 in a 1–0 away win against EA Guingamp.
+On 2 September 2013, it was announced that Boccara would be loaned to Ligue 1 club Evian for the 2013–14 season.
+Spending the first half of the season with the clubs reserves team, he made his debut for the first team of Evian on 8 March 2014 in a 1–0 away win against EA Guingamp.

 Return to Ajax

 Following his loan spell, Boccara returned to Amsterdam where he joined the reserves team Jong Ajax competing in the Eerste Divisie.
-He made 4 appearances during the 2014–15 season, playing his final match on 26 September 2014 in a 2–2 draw against FC Emmen.
+He made four appearances during the 2014–15 season, playing his final match on 26 September 2014 in a 2–2 draw against FC Emmen.
 After spending the full 90-minutes on the bench in a 6–0 away loss to Sparta Rotterdam on 25 January 2015, Ajax announced the immediate release of Boccara on 2 March 2015. having only made a single appearance for the first team.

 Israel and retirement

-On 25 September 2015 it was announced that Boccara had signed with Israeli Premier League side Hapoel Kfar Saba.
+On 25 September 2015, it was announced that Boccara had signed with Israeli Premier League side Hapoel Kfar Saba.
 He made one appearance for the club.
 On 3 February 2016, Boccara moved to Hapoel Jerusalem.
 On 1 April, Boccara made his debut for the club in a 3–2 win over Hapoel Katamon Jerusalem.
 He came on in the 90th minute as a substitute for Gaëtan Varenne.
 In the end, this would be his only appearance.
 His contract expired on 1 July 2016.
 Boccara subsequently retired from football and became a personal coach in Tel Aviv.